turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 Generating a job requires you to:

-* Name and give your job a description
+#### Give your jab a Name and description

 Select a name that clearly defines what the job is building or executing so that it is absolutely clear to you and other individuals the purpose of the build task.

-* Specify the type and location of source repository
+#### Specify the type and location of source repository

-Jenkins provides support for varied source control systems located in numerous locations.
-NOTE: If your source repository requires authentication ensure that the Jenkins user has the ability to successfully reach it.
+Jenkins provides support for several source control systems including CVS, SVN, Mercurial, and Git.

-[TODO: Information SSH Keys?
-GitHub Plugin?
-Github Access?]

-* Specify a build interval
+#### Specify a build interval

-When first starting with CI, it is often best to specify a fairly frequent polling interval, or simply build on every change.
+When first starting with CI, it is best to build on every change.

-* Define your job build steps and post-build steps
+#### Define your job build steps and post-build steps

 The most important parts of the job are the build step and the post-build actions.